MaibornWolff/dcos-hivemq/README.md

 # HiveMQ for DC/OS

 ### Project status
 This package is a proof of concept.
-Since HiveMQ and DC/OS are a natural fit we wanted to explore some possibilities of a HiveMQ Framework.
+Since HiveMQ and DC/OS are a natural fit, we wanted to explore some possibilities of a HiveMQ Framework.
 Do not use in production!

 ## Setup